Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Introduction

 Second, the continuous approaches by introducing \emph{continuous reformulations} of Boolean variable as nonconvex constraints by replacing discrete variables as continuous variables with additional nonconvex constraints involving continuous functions (often polynomials).
 The later continuous reformulations are in general nonconvex which will be handled by classical nonlinear optimization approaches, such as: Newton-type methods \cite{Bertsekas1997}, gradient-type methods \cite{Bertsekas1997}, and difference-of-convex approaches \cite{Le2001,Niu2008,Niu2010,Pham2016,Niu2018} etc. These techniques are focused on inexpensive local optimization algorithms for finding potentially ``good" local optimal solutions, which are popularly used in many previously mentioned integer optimization solvers for local searches and bounds' estimations.
-Particularly, convex relaxations techniques such as linear relaxation, Lagrangian relaxation, and SDP relaxation (e.g., Lasserre's moment relaxation) \cite{Sherali1990,Lasserre2002,Parrilo2003} are often very useful either to provide good lower bounds for optimal solutions, or to construct potentially good initializations for further local searches.
+Particularly, convex relaxations techniques such as linear relaxation, Lagrangian relaxation, and SDP relaxation (e.g., Lasserre's moment relaxation) \cite{Sherali1990,Lasserre2002,Parrilo2003} are often very useful either to provide good lower bounds for optimal solutions, or to construct good initializations for further local searches.

-Third, the heuristic and meta-heuristic approaches such as tabu search \cite{Lokketangen1998}, genetic algorithms\cite{Gen2007}, simulated annealing \cite{Connolly1992}, ant colony \cite{Dorigo1999}, neural networks \cite{Looi1992,Smith1999}, mimic some activities in nature which does not necessarily need to be perfect, but could speed up the process of reaching a satisfactory computed solution (may not even be a local optimum) in a reasonable time frame.
+Third, the heuristic and meta-heuristic approaches such as tabu search \cite{Lokketangen1998}, genetic algorithms \cite{Gen2007}, simulated annealing \cite{Connolly1992}, ant colony \cite{Dorigo1999}, neural networks \cite{Looi1992,Smith1999}, mimic some activities in nature which does not necessarily need to be perfect, but could speed up the process of reaching a satisfactory computed solution (may not even be a local optimum) in a reasonable time frame.
 These methods are popular in situations where there are no known working algorithms, and often used in optimization solvers as heuristics for providing potentially good initial candidates.

-The relative effectiveness of all these approaches depends on the problems in hand, and neither approach claims a uniform advantage over the other in all cases.
+The relative effectiveness of all these approaches depends on the problem at hand, and neither approach claims a uniform advantage over the other in all cases.
 The reader is refereed to an excellent survey book \emph{50 Years of Integer Programming 1958-2008} \cite{Junger2009} on more histories and related topics on essential techniques for integer programming.